mfclarke/mfclarke.github.io/_posts/2015-08-22-the-performance-penalty-of--the-if-let.md

 comments: True
 ---

+*The findings of this post are slightly inaccurate.
+It's not the if/let, but what is going on inside the if/let as well as the objects used that's causing the performance hit.
+Please see [this post](http://mfclarke.github.io/2015/08/23/nsdictionary-vs-dictionary/) for a more accurate explanation of what's going on.*

 As a follow up from my previous post, I thought I'd get a little more specific and scientific on the subscript performance boost.
 I am using a Swift Playground to investigate - feel free to play along at home.

 The scenario investigated here is accessing data loaded from a plist file.
 When we load a plist we unfortunately have to do it via an NSDictionary and then bridge to the Swift Dictionary.
 So to replicate this in a Playground, lets build an NSDictionary of Die Hard movies and their respective directors and poster taglines.
 Yipee Kayee.